kvchitrapu/learn/_posts/overview.md

 ### Constellation formation
 The orbiting smallsats take 2 weeks to distance themselves and take a position.
 Each smallsat is configured to occupy a position using: Orbit’s height from sea level, the angle from the equator, and angle from a fixed space direction Smallsat’s angle from a fixed space direction The smallsats are launched initially into a lower orbit.
 As orbital velocity decreases with altitude, the smallsat changes velocity to match with the target orbital plane.
 On arriving into the position, the smallsat will lock velocity.
 As the count of satellites locked into position increases, the constellation size increases.
 The constellation formation model is nicely depicted in {% include video id="rddTXl_7Wr8" provider="youtube" %}

-### Functional phase
+### On a mission
-Once in orbit, a satellite is a member of the constellation in routing packets from the terrestrial network.
-The satellite forward packets amongst themselves for reliability and continuity of the network.
+Once in orbit, a satellite is a member of the constellation.
+Its mission is to route packets from the terrestrial network.
+The satellites forward packets amongst themselves for to expand continuity of the network.
 Packets flow from the edge device to the Spacelink user terminal, which is a pizza-sized dish antenna.
 Packets are encrypted at the user terminal before beaming to the smallsat.
-The first smallsat will inspect the destination address to route to a smallsat positioned in the same direction as the packet.
+The first smallsat inspects the destination address to route to another smallsat positioned in the packet direction.
 The last satellite closer to the destination coordinates will beam the packet down to all user terminals in its coverage.
 Only the user terminal will have a decryption key to read the packet.
 The entire packet end-to-end latency is close to 30ms - a huge milestone in internet service across the globe.

 {% include video id="m05abdGSOxY" provider="youtube" %}

-### Termination
+### Sunsetting satellites
-After 5 years of runtime satellite parts erode due to cosmic rays.
-Need to be decommissioned.
-The satellite is maneuvered out of the orbit and is ready to self-burn
+Long term sustainability of space programs requires safe post-mission dispossal of satellites.
+FCC in the US requires satellite companies to disclose debris mitigation plans[14] before launching satellites.
+The risk of collision with other objects and casuality risk on re-entry are the main concerns listed in FCC regulation.
+Starlink aims to deorbit from 550km altitude to 200 km leading to re-entry into Earth's atmosphere and burn.
+A smallsat is life expectancy is about five years.
+Starting from 2024 hundreds of satellites will be retired to prove efficacy of the small satellite sunsetting plan.

-## Applications
+## A paradigm shift

-A wide variety of applications are possible for smallsat internet.
+Based on current projections, the new LEO satellite constellations will break barriers on latency.
+The intenet packet latency is proportional to the distance between source and destination.
+The operating transatlantic lowest latency between New Jersey and London is little under 60ms.
+The Starlink service is expected to provide packets with 30ms.
+Additionally, a uniform service across the globe breathes life into a wide variety of applications.
 A few are:
-1. End-to-end secure cloud services.
-Datacenters/Kuiper
-2. Autonomous vehicles/Starlink
-3. Mobility market includes backhaul for 5G
-4. Government or military
-5. Underserved rural areas (Rural Digital Opportunity Fund)
+1. internet for remote areas (Rural Digital Opportunity Fund).
+2. end-to-end secure data services withing public cloud interworks.
+3. GPS and internet communication for autonomous vehicles.
+4. backhaul for 5G networks.
+5. custom secure communication for military and governments.
-6. Asset tracking on aircraft, ship, logistics, fleet management
+6. asset tracking on aircraft, ship, logistics, fleet management.
+7. geo-dispersed collaborative organizations

+Many unforeseen applications will be innovated.
+Internet adoption increases global dissemination of information at faster than ever before impactong economies and geo-political conditions which are beyond the scope of this article.
+The owners of the satellite constellations have power to steer the direction of applications based on key parameters like price, location, and SLAs.
+They may limit application to a small set like inter-datacenter connectivity, remote area interntet, and automated driving or take up a global internet.

+## Challenges
+The road to global internet has predicatble challenges.
+The operating satellite constellation plans in public domain is aimed at sparsely populated areas.
+Additionally, satellite constellations have to within weather conditions and round the clock operational challenges.
+Scaling to global demand necessitates consensus with many countriese andd companiese spread across the world most notably spectrum allocation in various countries.

 ## Summary
-We are confident LEO satellites technology can provide ubiquitous internet.
+We are confident LEO satellite constellation can provide ubiquitous internet.
 The path is curvy ahead.
-LEO satellites is breaking the barriers of traditional satellite communication.
-It has the potential to better level the field for 7 billion people around the globe.
-The LEO satellites will play a key role in inter-data center encrypted private channels, supply chain automation, mobility automation, and natural vegetation.
-Is this the next big thing?
+The satellite constellations are breaking the barriers of traditional satellite and terrestrial communication.
+The technology has the potential to better level the field for seven billion people around the globe.
+The characteristics of satellite constellation internet aid inter-data center encrypted private channels, supply chain automation, mobility automation, natural vegetation and numerous other applications.
+It remains to be see the direction owners of satellite constellations take.
+The progress thus far has been towards global internet.

 ## References
 1. [A Basic Guide to small satellites](https://www.satelliteevolutiongroup.com/articles/leosat-April17.pdf)